Deployed Spouse Discussion Day: Military Spouse Tips for Reintegration After Homecoming

 The logistical part of planning the event seemed overwhelming at first.
 I needed a date, location, speakers, food, and childcare.
 The unit was willing to help with reserving a building and funding the childcare.
 But I got a huge amount of help from a local church who has “adopted” our unit during their deployment.
 The church group provided a catered meal from Macaroni Grill, and a huge group of volunteers to do Kid Kamp during the event.
 They also provided a room full of beautiful decorations, to make it a relaxing and fun event for the spouses.
 They even made gift baskets that were prizes for our games.

 Last Sunday afternoon, as the spouses arrived, they were welcomed at the front door with a gift bag and a Bingo game.
 We fed the children right away, while the ladies played the get-to-know-you Bingo.
 Each square had a different description, like “Someone with a baby” or “someone who likes to bake.”
 The ladies had to find someone who matched each square, and then fill in their name.
 It was a great icebreaker, because it got everyone mixing and mingling, and chatting with each other about where they lived, if they had kids/pets/job/hobbies etc.

 Then it was finally time to begin the presentations and discussions.
-I had invited 5 “seasoned spouses” who had been through at least 2 deployments to share some of their Reintegration experiences—good and bad.
-Each one spoke for about 5 minutes, then asked a question for the group to discuss at their tables.
+I had invited five “seasoned spouses” who had been through at least two deployments to share some of their Reintegration experiences—good and bad.
+Each one spoke for about five minutes, then asked a question for the group to discuss at their tables.
 Each speaker had prepared a different topic, and we had decided ahead of time what we thought were the most important things to discuss.
 Some speaker had props or visual aids, but most just shared their experiences.

 Reintegration Discussion Topic 1: Dating your Spouse Again